 Oh how I love a piña colada for breakfast.
 This version doesn’t have alcohol in it, but you can fix that if you’d like.
 I was sorting through my photos and realized I made this smoothie when we were in Aruba in August and didn’t post the recipe.

-It’s now or never because all of a sudden I feel like I won’t be cool if I don’t have a steady stream of apple and pumpkin recipes coming daily.
+It’s now or never, because all of a sudden I feel like I won’t be cool if I don’t have a steady stream of apple and pumpkin recipes coming daily.
 As much as I enjoy them, I don’t mind hanging onto summer a bit longer.

 San Diego and most of Southern Cal gets our hottest weather of the year right now.
-It’s been in the high 80s to mid 90sF every day for the last week.
-These go down very nicely.
+It’s been in the high 80s to mid 90s every day for the last week.
+These piña colada smoothie go down very nicely!

-The smoothie is vegan, gluten-free, and won’t break your caloric piggy bank for the day.
+This pineapple banana smoothie is vegan, gluten-free, and won’t break your caloric piggy bank for the day.
 It clocks in at under 100 calories.

 To add a pop of coconut flavor for pina colada authenticity without adding calories, I used coconut extract.
 It’s sold in the baking aisle near vanilla and other extracts.
 It’s usually much more reasonable than vanilla and only about $2 bucks for a 2-ounce bottle at my grocery store.